JoelGotsch/Kantnprojekt_Backend/Readme.md

 ## Useful docker commands
 - To step into a docker container bash run `docker container ls` to see the docker containers and their names which are running.
 In this case we want to have a shell in `kantnprojekt_backend_web_1`.
 We also want to be root, so we set the user to that, otherwise we would be "app" which can't install anything.
 So the command is `docker exec --user "root" -it kantnprojekt_backend_web_1 /bin/bash`.
+- To clean space from time to time, use `docker image prune`

 ## How to change/ adapt code: